fuzehq/documentation/pages/walkthroughs/remittance.md

 - `currency`: The local currency that needs to be sent
 - `amount`: The amount of local currency that needs to be sent
 - `clientOrderId` : An idempotency key to avoid duplicate requests
-- `uuid` : The identifier of the beneficiary created earlier.
+- `clientIdentifier` : The identifier of the beneficiary verified.
 - `purpose` : Purpose of transactions between beneficiary and originator

 Other data - like purpose codes or source of funds - can also be passed here.
 Since they vary by country and payment type, Fuze will share the exact text fields separately, as applicable.